ALFA: Affordable Limbs for All, Kenya

 Today the hospital is serving the local community and many babies have been born safely at this wonderful facility.

-Charlie Crossley & Roger Taylor walked 200kms from Lords’ Cricket Ground in London to the Close Cricket Ground in Bristol, England.
+Charlie Crossley & Roger Taylor walked 200 km from Lords’ Cricket Ground in London to the Close Cricket Ground in Bristol, England.

 - Shanti Rai, Moti Maya and the NRN Hong Kong (Non-Resident Nepalis) raised 600,000 rupees (3700 UK pounds)